tamj0rd2/ncdc/README.md

 development is called in the same way and responds in the same way as the endpoints in your live environment.
 There's not much point in testing against mock APIs that don't strongly resemble your live APIs.

+This tool can easily integrate with typescript to prevent you from having to write JSON schemas for your already defined Typescript interfaces, types and enums.

 ## Contents